Dixson (singer): 2014–2015: The Voice

-2016–present: Post-Voice and albums
+2016–2024: Post-Voice and albums

-Scott maintained a relationship with Voice mentor Williams, and began to collaborate with many of his fellow contestants, before self-releasing his electro-R&B album YOUNG in 2018, described as "a journey through the spiritual hills and valleys of a twenty-something year old, finding one's true voice, and pushing beyond one’s perceived artistic limits."
+Dixson maintained a relationship with Voice mentor Williams, and began to collaborate with many of his fellow contestants, before self-releasing his electro-R&B album YOUNG in 2018, described as "a journey through the spiritual hills and valleys of a twenty-something year old, finding one's true voice, and pushing beyond one’s perceived artistic limits."
 He was next contacted to contribute to Chance The Rapper's 2019 album The Big Day, working on a majority of the album in various capacities.
-In 2020, Scott vocally arranged the acoustic version of the Justin Bieber and Chance the Rapper collaboration "Holy".
-Scott subsequently signed a record deal with label Roc Nation, and released his debut label project Darling.
+In 2020, Dixson vocally arranged the acoustic version of the Justin Bieber and Chance the Rapper collaboration "Holy".
+Dixson subsequently signed a record deal with label Roc Nation, and released his debut label project Darling.

 After sending multiple songs to Beyoncé, he was invited to the studio to craft a song for the King Richard film soundtrack that would become Grammy and Academy Award-nominated 2021 single "Be Alive".
 He later contributed to her album Renaissance (2022), co-writing "Virgo's Groove" and "Pure/Honey".
-Scott released his fourth project 004Daisy in 2022, featuring collaborations with Tinashe, Sevyn Streeter, and Vic Mensa, among others.
-In 2024, Scott contributed "American Requiiem" and "Amen" to Beyoncé's eighth studio Cowboy Carter, before co-writing or co-producing more than 10 songs for Kehlani's projects Crash and While We Wait 2.
-Scott also co-wrote "Bending My Rules" and "Soft" with Darhyl Camper from Flo's debut album Access All Areas, and "Boom Bap" from rapper Doechii's mixtape Alligator Bites Never Heal.
+Dixson released his fourth project 004Daisy in 2022, featuring collaborations with Tinashe, Sevyn Streeter, and Vic Mensa, among others.
+In 2024, Dixson contributed "American Requiiem" and "Amen" to Beyoncé's eighth studio Cowboy Carter, before co-writing or co-producing more than 10 songs for Kehlani's projects Crash and While We Wait 2.
+Dixson also co-wrote "Bending My Rules" and "Soft" with Darhyl Camper from Flo's debut album Access All Areas, and "Boom Bap" from rapper Doechii's mixtape Alligator Bites Never Heal.

+2025–Present: Grammy win

+In 2025, Dixson co-wrote Doechii single "Girl, Get Up" featuring SZA, as well as Kehlani single "Folded", which became their first single to reach the top ten of the Billboard Hot 100 chart.
+In 2026, Dixson won the Best R&B Song Grammy for his writing contributions to "Folded" at the 68th Annual Grammy Awards.